hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

   'http://localhost:8080/prism-agent/issue-credentials/records' \
   -H 'accept: application/json'
 ```
-this endpoint will return the credentials issued, every credential includes ID
+This endpoint will return the credentials issued.
+Every credential includes an ID.

 *Revoke the credential*
 ```bash